Battle of Stalingrad: Operation Uranus

-In autumn, the Soviet generals Georgy Zhukov and Aleksandr Vasilevsky, responsible for strategic planning in the Stalingrad area, concentrated forces in the steppes to the north and south of the city.
-The northern flank was defended by Hungarian and Romanian units, often in open positions on the steppes.
+In autumn, Zhukov and Vasilevsky, responsible for strategic planning in the Stalingrad area, concentrated forces in the steppes to the north and south of the city.
+The northern flank was defended by Romanian units, often in open positions on the steppes.
 The natural line of defence, the Don River, had never been properly established by the German side.
 The armies in the area were also poorly equipped in terms of anti-tank weapons.
-The plan was to punch through the overstretched and weakly defended German flanks and surround the German forces in the Stalingrad region.
+The plan was to punch through the overstretched and weakly defended flanks and surround the German forces in the Stalingrad region.

 During the preparations for the attack, Marshal Zhukov personally visited the front and noticing the poor organisation, insisted on a one-week delay in the start date of the planned attack.
-The operation was code-named "Uranus" and launched in conjunction with Operation Mars, which was directed at Army Group Center.
-The plan was similar to the one Zhukov had used to achieve victory at Khalkhin Gol three years before, where he had sprung a double envelopment and destroyed the 23rd Division of the Japanese army.
+The operation was code-named "Uranus" and launched in conjunction with Operation Mars, which was directed at Army Group Centre about 1000 km to the northwest.
+The plan was similar to that used by Zhukov to achieve victory at Khalkhin Gol in 1939, where he had sprung a double envelopment and destroyed the 23rd Division of the Japanese army.

-On 19 November 1942, the Red Army launched Operation Uranus.
+On 19 November 1942, Operation Uranus was launched.
 The attacking Soviet units under the command of Gen. Nikolay Vatutin consisted of three complete armies, the 1st Guards Army, 5th Tank Army and 21st Army, including a total of 18 infantry divisions, eight tank brigades, two motorised brigades, six cavalry divisions and one anti-tank brigade.
-The preparations for the attack could be heard by the Romanians, who continued to push for reinforcements, only to be refused again.
-Thinly spread, deployed in exposed positions, outnumbered and poorly equipped, the Romanian 3rd Army, which held the northern flank of the German 6th Army, was overrun.
+The preparations for the attack were heard by the Romanians, who pushed for reinforcements, only to be refused.
+Romania's 3rd Army, which protected the northern flank of the German 6th Army, was overrun, due to thin lines, and being outnumbered and poorly equipped.

-Behind the front lines, no preparations had been made to defend key points in the rear such as Kalach.
-The response by the Wehrmacht was both chaotic and indecisive.
-Poor weather prevented effective air action against the Soviet offensive.
-Army Group B was in disarray and faced strong Soviet pressure across all its fronts.
-Hence it was ineffective in relieving the 6th Army.

 On 20 November, a second Soviet offensive (two armies) was launched to the south of Stalingrad against points held by the Romanian 4th Army Corps.
 The Romanian forces, made up primarily of infantry, were overrun by large numbers of tanks.
 The Soviet forces raced west and met on 23 November at the town of Kalach, sealing the ring around Stalingrad.
-The link-up of the Soviet forces, not filmed at the time, was later re-enacted for a propaganda film which was shown worldwide.